Go West: the USA

 6. New England Sunset Schooner Sail

-I was milling around Newport harbour, and much like the hungry gulls lingering a few feet away from me, I was itching to get a sight of the crates of fresh lobster being unloaded – drawing in not just the birds but locals and visitors too.
-But, distracting though it was, I ultimately remained focused on a classically beautiful 80ft schooner sailing ship, the Aquidneck, where I was about to begin a two hour cruise on one of the most spectacular waterways in all of New England.
+I was milling around Newport harbor, and much like the hungry gulls lingering a few feet away from me, I was itching to get a sight of the crates of fresh lobster being unloaded — drawing in not just the birds but locals and visitors too.
+But, distracting though it was, I ultimately remained focused on a classically beautiful 80 ft schooner sailing ship, the Aquidneck, where I was about to begin a two hour cruise on one of the most spectacular waterways in all of New England.

 With most of my previous sailing experience a distant memory, I was struggling to remember my starboard from my port, my aft from my, erm, front?
-As a consequence, I was more than a little relieved to see that the most work I’d be doing was taking in the views of Newport harbour as the sun slipped into the ocean.
+As a consequence, I was more than a little relieved to see that the most work I’d be doing was taking in the views of Newport harbor as the sun slipped into the ocean.
 After leaving the dock, to the envy of all the onlookers stuck on dry land, the champagne was poured.

-Drifting out of Newport harbour and entering Narragansett Bay, I saw the outline of the million-dollar mansions, a remnant of the Gatsby-esque gilded age of New England society living.
+Drifting out of Newport harbor and entering Narragansett Bay, I saw the outline of the million-dollar mansions, a remnant of the Gatsby-esque gilded age of New England society living.
 We turned, the only noise coming from the gentle wind against our sails and the boat headed towards Hammersmith Farm, the home of the Kennedy's.
 The long lawn up to the house looked as green now as it was in the footage of Jackie and John taking their wedding vows here over 50 years earlier.

 We continued round the bay, our skipper pointing out the more historically and visually intriguing parts of our route.
 The rest didn't need explaining, as the bubbling champagne in my hand went down with ease, and I took in the sky flaring red and gold against the backdrop of this colonial town and the beautiful rocky shoreline.

-A sail around the stunning seaside estates and other visually arresting sights of Newport harbour is a great way to get a real sense of why this part of New England is so well regarded.
+A sail around the stunning seaside estates and other visually arresting sights of Newport harbor is a great way to get a real sense of why this part of New England is so well regarded.
 There's truly no better way to spend an evening in Newport.